 Contractor Responsibilities

 Provide audit leads.
-This information shall be provided ranking the companies with the highest recommended IRC § 482 tax adjustments to the lowest recommended IRC § 482 tax adjustments.
+This information shall initially be provided ranking the companies with the highest recommended IRC § 482 tax adjustments to the lowest recommended IRC § 482 tax adjustments.
+MDOR will consider the recommendation of the Contractor as to other factors which may relate to the priority of audit leads.

 Provide Audit and Legal Analysis Summary Reports.
 This will include the initial basis for the potential adjustment for taxpayers selected by the MDOR from the audit leads.